 To determine this, You also need to find out how much you should be saving on an annual basis to ensure you meet your long term retirement goal.

-Your calculation will of course need to factor in inflation ( a good retirement calculator like the one I linked above will do that for you).
+Your calculation will of course need to factor in inflation ( a good retirement calculator like this one).
 Looking at things this way helps give you perspective on how much you need to save.

 This exercise is not to scare you.
 It is to motivate you to create or adjust your long term savings and investment strategy.